ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 Applying learning analytics in a new context is still **technically complex**, as only very basic analytics are available in mainstream platforms like Moodle or Blackboard.
 If we want to go further and apply LA to multiple different platforms or data sources, we may need to resort to (less-tested, more experimental) research prototypes.
 Make sure you have some technical support around when attempting this, or that you collaborate with experts in the technical side of this interdisciplinary field, to help you overcome any technical, prototype-related issues.

 For instance, a classic, yet unsolved technical problem in LA is that of **interoperability**.
 Think about your latest courses: most probably you were using multiple platforms (e.g., Moodle and Google Slides).
 Even if these different systems are able to gather data about what happens in the learning process... can these systems talk to each other?
-Can the instructor get a **uniﬁed** view of the process?
+Can the instructor get a **unified** view of the process?
 Although there have been some initial solutions proposed, like the xAPI standard and generic infrastructures for LA, the problem is far from being solved in a general sense.

 ### Educational challenges